 While this surgery is routine, there can be several wisdom teeth removal complications to consider.

 The first is a dry socket.
 This common complication happens when a blood clot either does not form or becomes dislodged.
-Proper cleaning and dieting almost always prevent this.
+Proper cleaning and dieting almost always prevents this.

 The second complication is known as paresthesia, which is a numbness of the mouth and jaw.
-Paresthesia happens when the nerves around the jawbone are bruised during the surgery.
+Paresthesia happens when the nerves around the jawbone are bruised during wisdom tooth surgery.
 In most cases, this numbness lasts a few days to a week.

 Another less-serious complication is nightly pain, which you’re already experiencing with your wisdom teeth.